Find out about the VAT liability of insurance transactions and insurance related services.

 This means that if you’re a block policyholder, the whole consideration you receive in respect of your own services and the purchase of the insurance cover for your customers becomes income of your business, rather than just the amount of any commission or fee you receive.

-This could have implications for the calculation of recoverable input tax under your partial exemption method.
-Information on this can be found in Notice 706 partial exemption.
+This could have implications for the calculation of recoverable input tax under your partial exemption method, see Partial exemption (VAT Notice 706).

-There could also be implications for the VAT treatment of supplies you make which consist of insurance transactions with other goods or services.
-Information on this is explained in paragraph 4.6.
+There could also be implications for the VAT treatment of supplies you make which consist of insurance transactions with other goods or services, this is explained in paragraph 4.6.

 3. VAT and particular supplies of insurance